-- Bed size: 825 licensed beds - New analytic cases 2010: 2,508 - Medical staff: 11 medical oncologists, 5 radiation oncologists, 4 pediatric oncologists, 4 surgical oncologists - Advance practice providers: 10 nurse practitioners, 2 physician assistants - Accreditations: ACoS Commission on Cancer, American College of - Radiology, American Society for Therapeutic Radiation Oncology, The Joint Commission, [NSABP application pending] - Affiliations: SWOG, RTOG - Percentage of patients estimated to be at high nutritional risk: 35 percent
+- Bed size: 825 licensed beds - New analytic cases 2010: 2.508 - Medical staff: 11 medical oncologists, 5 radiation oncologists, 4 pediatric oncologists, 4 surgical oncologists - Advance practice providers: 10 nurse practitioners, 2 physician assistants - Accreditations: ACoS Commission on Cancer, American College of clinics for acute nutrition issues.
+RDs that are new to oncology specialty practice are mentored by the CSOs and trained using the Standards of Practice.
+Standards of Professional Performance for Oncology Dietitians

+Radiology, American Society for Therapeutic Radiation Oncology, The Joint Commission, [NSABP application pending]

-MSTI has increased oncology dietitian staffing.
-In 2007 the full-time equivalent (FTE) was 0.6, in 2008 the FTE was 1.3, FTE 2009 was 1.4, and in 2010 with the introduction of NCCCP-related services, the FTE was 2.0.
-(See Table 1, opposite page, for allocation of dietitian services across MSTI sites.)
+- Affiliations: SWOG.
+RTOG - Percentage of patients estimated to be at high nutritional risk: 35 percent staffing.
+In 2007 the full-time equivawas 1.3.
+FTE 2009 was 1.4. and in 2010 with the introduction of NCCCP-related services, the FTE was 2.0.
+(See Table 1.